Automatic Fire Alarms - false alarms

 The AFA systems that require monitoring are to be connected to an approved Automatic Fire Alarm Service Provider (AFASP).
 There are three approved AFASPs contracted to FRNSW.

 FRNSW has a team of dedicated Alarms Assessment Officers who can give advice on strategies to minimise unwanted alarms.
 For further information phone the FRNSW Fire Safety Compliance Unit on 02 9742 7400 or email email@example.com.

 Charges for false alarms

-The NSW Fire Brigades ACT 1989, Sect 42 [external link] allows FRNSW to charge for attending false alarm call-outs to monitored AFA systems.
+The Fire and Rescue NSW Act 1989, Sect 42 [external link] allows FRNSW to charge for attending false alarm call-outs to monitored AFA systems.
 This charge is intended to motivate building owners and managers to be continually pro-active in managing their AFA systems and to ensure that they are properly maintained.
 It has been demonstrated that properly maintained systems assist in reducing the number of false alarms attended by FRNSW allowing them to respond more readily to genuine emergencies.